ankitchamke/100-days-of-code/README.md

 - Wrote a program to search a log file for the word "python"
 - Extended the log file scanner to report the line number where "python" is found
 - Practiced file reading with `.read()` and `.readlines()` and conditional search logic

 ---

+### Day 18: June 23, 2025 (Monday)
+**Today's Progress:**
+- Used `for` loops to count in custom intervals (10 to 100 in steps of 10)
+- Iterated through arrays like `messages` and `cards` using `.length` and `console.log`
+- Appended strings using a loop and rendered them to the DOM (`greetingEl.textContent`)
+- Learned how to preserve spacing while joining array values into a sentence
+- Created a simple Blackjack game logic using arrays, conditionals, and DOM updates
+- Implemented a `newCard()` function that updates game state and re-renders UI

+---